-During the Arnoldi iterative process, shifts are applied internally as part of the implicit restarting scheme.
-The shift strategy used by default and selected by the option Exact Shifts is strongly recommended over the alternative option Supplied Shifts (see Lehoucq et al. (1998) for details of shift strategies).
+During the Arnoldi iterative process, shifts are applied as part of the implicit restarting scheme.
+The shift strategy used by default and selected by the option Exact Shifts is strongly recommended over the alternative option Supplied Shifts.

 If Exact Shifts are used then these are computed internally by the algorithm in the implicit restarting scheme.
+This strategy is generally effective and cheaper to apply in terms of number of operations than using explicit shifts.

-If Supplied Shifts are used then, during the Arnoldi iterative process, you must supply shifts through array arguments of F12ABF when F12ABF returns with IREVCM = 3; the real and imaginary parts of the shifts are returned in X and MX respectively (or in COMM when the option Pointers = Yes is set).
+If Supplied Shifts are used then, during the Arnoldi iterative process, you must supply shifts through array arguments of F12APF when F12APF returns with IREVCM = 3; the complex shifts are returned in X (or in COMM when the option Pointers = Yes is set).
 This option should only be used by experienced users since this requires some algorithmic knowledge and because more operations are usually required than for the implicit shift scheme.
 Details on the use of explicit shifts and further references on shift strategies are available in Lehoucq et al. (1998).